-- 4.1 It is important for any person reading this statement of licensing policy to note that the licensing authority's discretion and decision-making role, referred to throughout this statement of licensing policy, is only engaged following a relevant representation being lodged in respect of an application, and where that representation is not withdrawn.
-As the 'responsible authority', it is also within the remit of the licensing authority to submit representations to applications and apply for a Review of a Licence or Club Premises Certificate. - 4.2 The application will then ordinarily be heard by a sub-committee of the council's licensing and regulatory committee.
-However, it must be noted that, in contrast, the process and determination in respect of minor variations and community premises mandatory conditions 'alternatives' are exceptions to these usual arrangements, as referred to later in this document. - 4.3 The Licensing Act 2003 provides for a mediation process between parties.
-Where it is appropriate for the licensing authority to do so, following a relevant representation being made, the authority shall make all reasonable efforts to facilitate mediation.
-In doing so, the licensing authority will be mindful of the legislative framework and any relevant government guidance. - 4.4 Where a premises licence application or club premises certificate has been lawfully made and no responsible authority or other person has made a representation the application must be granted on the terms sought.
-This is subject only to conditions consistent with the operating schedule and relevant mandatory conditions in the act.
-This is undertaken as an administrative process by the licensing authority's officers who will translate the licensing objectives into clear and understandable conditions.
-As above, there are different arrangements in place for some minor processes under the act. - 4.5 It is the intention of the licensing authority to work closely with licensees and their representatives, responsible authorities, other persons and partner authorities to promote the licensing objectives.
-The authority also seeks to minimise the burden to ensure that the licensing arrangements work satisfactorily and successfully.
+- 4.1 It is important for any person reading this Statement of Licensing Policy to note that the licensing authority's discretion and decision-making role, referred to throughout this statement of licensing policy, is only engaged following a relevant representation being lodged in respect of an application, and where that representation is not withdrawn.
+The application will then ordinarily be heard by a sub-committee of the council's licensing and regulatory committee.
+However, it must be noted that, in contrast, the process and determination in respect of minor variations and community premises mandatory conditions 'alternatives' are exceptions to these usual arrangements, as referred to later in this document. - 4.2 The Licensing Act 2003 provides for a mediation process between parties.
+Where it is appropriate for the Licensing Authority to do so, following a relevant representation being made, the authority shall make all reasonable efforts to facilitate mediation.
+In doing so, the licensing authority will be mindful of the legislative framework and any relevant government guidance. - 4.3 In cases where a premises licence application or club premises certificate has been lawfully made, and no responsible authority or other person, has made a representation, the licensing authority must grant the application on the terms sought, subject only to conditions which are consistent with the operating schedule and relevant mandatory conditions in the act.
+This should be undertaken as an administrative process by the licensing authority's officers who will translate the proposals contained within the operating schedule to promote the licensing objectives into clear and understandable conditions.
+As above, there are different arrangements in place for some minor processes under the act. - 4.4 The Police Reform and Social Responsibility Act 2011 created a further role for the licensing authority as a responsible authority thereby allowing it to make representations and/or seek a review of a premises licence or club premises certificate. - 4.5 It is the intention of the licensing authority to work closely with licensees and their representatives, responsible authorities, other persons and partner authorities in order to promote the licensing objectives and minimise the burden on all involved to ensure that as far as possible the licensing arrangements work satisfactorily and successfully.